moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #moq-track-status-request-format title="MOQT TRACK_STATUS_REQUEST Message"}

-## SUBSCRIBE_ANNOUNCEMENTS {#message-subscribe-ns}
+## SUBSCRIBE_ANNOUNCES {#message-subscribe-ns}

-The subscriber sends the SUBSCRIBE_ANNOUNCEMENTS control message to a publisher
+The subscriber sends the SUBSCRIBE_ANNOUNCES control message to a publisher
 to request the current set of matching announcements, as well as future updates
 to the set.

 ~~~
-SUBSCRIBE_ANNOUNCEMENTS Message {
+SUBSCRIBE_ANNOUNCES Message {
   Type (i) = 0x11,
   Length (i),
   Track Namespace Prefix (tuple),